xiix0/scam/README.md

-Q:	What do you call a boomerang that doesn't come back?
+Q:	What does a WASP Mom make for dinner?
-A:	A stick.
+A:	A crisp salad, a hearty soup, a lovely entree, followed by
+	a delicious dessert.